 Bone resorption usually starts to occur as soon as you lose a tooth.
 Daily activities like chewing, smiling and biting transmit pressure and force into the jaw bone through the root of your tooth.
 However, when your tooth has been lost, this pressure is no longer applied to the jaw bone.
 In response, it begins to deteriorate.
 Usually, you’ll lose as much as 25% of bone mass within a year of losing your tooth.

 However, dental implants prevent this.
 This is because they bond permanently with your jaw and function as an artificial root.
-Once your implant has been completed with an implant-supported restoration, such as a dental crown, it will transmit pressure and force into your jaw, just like a natural tooth.
+Once your implant has been completed with an implant-supported restoration from our Rothschild office, such as a dental crown, it will transmit pressure and force into your jaw, just like a natural tooth.
 In turn, this prevents bone resorption.

 Why Is It Important